-The DSC safety call may be addressed to all ships, to a group of ships, to a geographical area or to a specific ship.
+The DSC safety call may be addressed to all ships (VHF only), to a geographical area (MF/HF only), or to a specific ship.
 The frequency on which the safety message will be transmitted after the announcement shall be included in the DSC safety call.